BU-CLOUD-F20/Building_CI_CD_for_API/README.md

          ​	Any necessary integration tests such as Selenium on the OpenShift pipeline should occur here

+   4. Wait for One Hour for Integration Tests on OpenShift
+      1. Pauses for one hour before deleting the testing environment.
+Run tests on OpenShift during this action

    4. Cleaning up OpenShift
       1. Deletes any config, builds and pods related to the test deploy in step 3